 Understanding Alibaba Group Holding's Unusual Options Activity

-Shares of Alibaba Group Holding (NYSE:BABA) saw some unusual options activity on Thursday.
-Following the unusual option alert, the stock price moved down to $200.31.
+Alibaba Group Holding (NYSE:BABA) shares experienced unusual options activity on Wednesday.
+The stock price moved up to $212.5 following the option alert.

 - Sentiment: BEARISH